sharetribe/flex-docs/src/docs/tutorial-rental/basic-configuration-layout/index.md

 # Basic configuration: Layout

-In Console’s test environment go to Build → Content → Layout.
+In Console’s test environment go to **Build → Content → Layout**.
 [Read more about how these settings affect your marketplace](Link to Layout article in pilot day)

 ## 1. Search page layout